Sama Abdul-Aziz, DMD

-The Massachusetts General Hospital General Practice Residency is a one-year program accredited by the Commission on Dental Accreditation (CODA) with a status of approval without reporting requirements.
-The residency is structured to provide experience in all phases of ambulatory and inpatient dental care.
+The Massachusetts General Hospital General Practice Residency in Dentistry is a one-year program accredited by the Commission on Dental Accreditation (CODA) with a status of approval without reporting requirements.
+Every year, two residents are accepted into the program.

 Goals and Objectives

 - Act as the primary care provider by providing training that advances their knowledge and skills in clinical dentistry with emphasis on diagnosis, treatment planning, coordination of care, and comprehensive multidisciplinary dental care

 - Treat a broad range of patients by providing training that refines their skills in the management of medically compromised patients, including physical evaluation, risk assessment, and understanding how various medical disorders affect dental treatment planning and care